 Belize is on a different time clock – much more relaxed and easy going.
 Maybe not the most efficient but the idea is to take it easy.
-Government offices are supposed to be opened for business at 8 a.m. sharp but apart from the Post Office you will not get much attention until 8:30 – that is the essence of “Belize Time”.
+Government offices are supposed to be opened for business at 8 a.m. sharp but apart from the Post Office or city of town police station, you will not get much attention until 8:30 – that is the essence of “Belize Time”.

 Government workers arrive by public transport at the town of their employment, then wonder around catching breakfast or doing errands before reporting for work.
 This can be irritating for some used to precision and deadlines but don’t let your pressure go up.
 Adjust to a slower more leisurely lifestyle.
 Be prepared for promises the job will be finished by Monday 8 a.m.
 Belize Time really means the job will be delivered Monday evening if you are lucky or more likely Tuesday morning.